 PROTECTING OUR HOSPITALS

 An efficient flood barrier for a hospital should be able to flood-protect the property effectively and fast.
 Unlike private homes, more people go inside and outside the hospital.
-Automatic and/or demountable barriers can best fit in that facility because there is a heavy traffic of people and cars.
+Automatic and/or demountable barriers can best fit in that facility because people and cars have heavy traffic.
 Also, the operation of the hospital should not be disturbed by the flood barriers, lest we defeat the purpose of making the hospitals efficient.

 In this pandemic, the least we can think is giving our hospitals additional burden because of flood problems.
 A sure way of ensuring that hospitals can be free from flooding is installing flood barriers

-Currently, the RS Flood Experts are working towards flood-protecting Philippine General Hospital (Manila, Philippines) and Jose C. Payumo Jr. Memorial District Hospital.
+The RS Flood Experts are currently working towards flood-protecting Philippine General Hospital (Manila, Philippines) and Jose C. Payumo Jr. Memorial District Hospital.
 The former usually experiences perimeter flooding and the latter, in-hospital flooding.